 Record from a legal, social service, medical, or other professional documenting the dates and reasons for student's hospitalization.
-Documentation should include student's name, date and location of hospitalization, brief description of reason for hospitalization, and contact information for professional.
+Documentation should include student's name, date and location of hospitalization, brief description of reason for hospitalization54, and contact information for professional.
 Acceptable records include, but are not limited to, emails, letters, memos, or other correspondence.

-&lt;sup>52 Note that the student does not need to have lived with the parent in order to qualify under this risk factor.
+53 Note that the student does not need to have lived with the parent in order to qualify under this risk factor.

-&lt;sup>53 "For psychiatric treatment" will be considered an adequate reason.
+54 "For psychiatric treatment" will be considered an adequate reason.